The Frobenius structure theorem for affine log Calabi-Yau varieties containing a torus: Curve classes

 We follow the setting of \cref{sec:log_CY}, and assume $k$ has nontrivial discrete valuation.
 Let $\kc$ denote the ring of integers of $k$ and $\tk$ the residue field.
 Recall that $Y$ is constant over $k$, i.e.\ it is isomorphic to the pullback of some $Y_0$ over $k_0$, where $k_0$ has trivial valuation.
 Let $Y_{\kc}$ be the base change from $Y_0$ to $\Spec\kc$, and $\hY_{\kc}$ the formal completion along the special fiber.

-\begin{definition}[from {\cite[Definition 5.10]{Yu_Enumeration_of_holomorphic_cylinders_I}}] Given a compact quasi-smooth strictly \kanal curve $C$ and a morphism $f\colon C\to Y^\an$.
-Up to passing to a finite base field extension, we can choose a strictly semistable\footnote{When $k$ has discrete valuation, a semistable formal scheme over $\kc$ is always assumed to be regular.} formal model $\fC$ of $C$ over $\kc$ such that $f\colon C\to Y^\an$ extends to a morphism $\ff\colon\fC\to\hY_{\kc}$.
+\begin{definition}[from {\cite[Definition 5.10]{Yu_Enumeration_of_holomorphic_cylinders_I}}] Given a compact quasi-smooth strictly \kanal curve\footnote{In the terminology of classical rigid analytic geometry, $C$ is a quasi-compact smooth rigid $k$-analytic curve.} $C$ and a morphism $f\colon C\to Y^\an$, up to passing to a finite base field extension, we can choose a strictly semistable\footnote{When $k$ has discrete valuation, a semistable formal scheme over $\kc$ is always assumed to be regular.} formal model $\fC$ of $C$ over $\kc$ such that $f\colon C\to Y^\an$ extends to a morphism $\ff\colon\fC\to\hY_{\kc}$.
 Let $\fC_s^\pr$ denote the union of proper irreducible components of the special fiber $\fC_s$ of $\fC$.
 We define the \emph{class} of the map $f$ to be $[f]\coloneqq\ff_{s*}[\fC_s^\pr]\in\NE(Y)$.
 Since two different choices of the model $\fC$ can always be dominated by another model, we see that the class is well-defined. \end{definition}